How to Create a Mouse Mover Using a Servo

 On the Viam app, select the CONNECT tab, then select Python as your language.

 Since you already installed the Python SDK, skip the first step.
-Copy the boilerplate Python code under step 2.
+Copy the sample Python code under step 2.

 The copied code needs to go in a Python file on the Raspberry Pi.
 You can do so by creating a file on the Raspberry Pi and editing the file with nano.